-- 3. Goalkeeper: The player with uniform number 1, and only this player, will be designated as the goalkeeper. - 4.
-Handling the ball: Handling the ball involves a deliberate act of a player contacting the ball with his hand or arm, as decided by the referee on his own discretion.
+4. Handling the ball: Handling the ball involves a deliberate act of a player contacting the ball with his hand or arm, as decided by the referee at his discretion.
 Handling the ball is penalized with a free kick to the opposing team.
-The goalkeeper cannot be guilty of a handling offense when his hands are within his own penalty area. - 5.
-Obstructing the ball: Obstructing the ball involves use of a player's body, arms or legs to prevent the progress of the game, which includes covering the ball, carrying the ball, holding the ball between arms or legs and lying in front of the goal in an attacking situation.
+The goalkeeper cannot be guilty of a handling offense when his hands are within his penalty area.

+5. Obstructing the ball: Obstructing the ball involves the use of a player's body, arms or legs to prevent the progress of the game, which includes covering the ball, carrying the ball, holding the ball between arms or legs, and lying in front of the goal in an attacking situation.
 Deliberately obstructing the ball, as judged by the referee, for longer than 10 seconds is penalized with a free kick to the opposing team.
-A drop ball ends unintentional obstruction of the ball for longer than 10 seconds as decided by the referee.
+A drop ball ends with unintentional obstruction of the ball for longer than 10 seconds, as decided by the referee.